AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 False
 ```

-Let's get some more sets going.
+Let's get some more sets going:

 ```Haskell
 sets1 :: [IntSet]